 By making use of a small gas tube in this cool experiment, 4th graders will be intrigued to learn about how neon signs work.

 Discover wind speed with the help of your very own anemometer!
-Simple earth science is unveiled with the help of a simple garden contraption made from paper cups, straws, tape, a pencil, and thumbtack.
+Simple earth science is unveiled with the help of a simple garden contraption made from paper cups, straws, tape, a pencil, and a thumbtack.

 19. Make Recycled Paper